Nikil0914736/RP_Unified_Communications/README.md

 -   **Unified Notification Center**: Broadcast messages are seamlessly integrated into the main "Notifications" page, creating a single, unified feed for all alerts and communications.
 -   **Role-Based Views**: The notification system is role-aware. **Residents** see all notifications, including broadcasts, while **Leasing Consultants** have access to broadcast creation tools.
 -   **Live Dashboard Count**: The dashboard summary features a notification count that updates in real-time as new messages arrive, tailored to the logged-in user's role.
--   **Interactive Message Popover**: A polished, reusable popover component allows users to view the full content of broadcast messages.
+-   **Interactive Message Popover**: A polished, reusable popover component allows users to view the full content of broadcast and inbox messages.
 It features a modern design, smooth animations, and is closable via the Escape key or an overlay click.
+For inbox messages related to renewal offers, it now includes a "Schedule Billing Details" section, which can display information in a single table or a tabbed view for 12 and 24-month options.

 ### Main Modules
 -   **Dashboard**: A central hub that provides a high-level summary of all recent activity, including a live, role-aware notification count.